Returning to Nature

 The time is now - get out there!
 Even if it’s just a walk or hike for an hour on the weekend.
 But if you can get out for a longer hike or camping trip, do it!
 Let your return to nature heal you and propel you to greater success and joy in your life.

 If you are interested in returning to nature with me, please reach out!
-I am leading the first Pine Body+Mind adventure this April in California.
+I lead nature retreats to do exactly this multiple times a year.

 Previous